etwk/blog/content/lists/books.md

 - [ ] The Great Leveler: Violence and the History of Inequality from the Stone Age to the Twenty-First Century
 ## Law
 - [ ] The Prosecutor: One Man’s Pursuit of Justice for the Voiceless
+- [ ] Sex Is as Sex Does: Governing Transgender Identity
 ## Language
 - [ ] Sympathy for the Traitor: A Translation Manifesto
 ## Picture Books